 EDUC 5613.
-Teacher Effectiveness and Classroom Handling (PLS)
+Building Communication and Teamwork in the Classroom (PLS)

 Focus is on positive, observable teacher behaviors and classroom practices that enhance student self-esteem and create a positive and inviting learning environment.

 EDUC 5633.
 Patterns for Induction, Deduction, Enquiry, Analysis, and Synthesis (PLS)